gdelataillade/alarm/README.md

 ## ❓ FAQ

+### Why didn't my alarm fire on iOS?

+Several factors could prevent your alarm from ringing:
+- Your iPhone was restarted (either from a manual reboot or due to an iOS update).
+- The app was either manually terminated or was closed because of memory constraints.

 ### My alarm is not firing on a specific Android device

 Some Android manufacturers prefer battery life over proper functionality of your apps.
 Check out [dontkillmyapp.com](https://dontkillmyapp.com) to find out about more about optimizations done by different vendors, and potential workarounds.
 Most common workaround is to ask the user to disable battery optimization settings.
 *Source: [https://pub.dev/packages/android_alarm_manager_plus#faq](https://pub.dev/packages/android_alarm_manager_plus#faq)*

+### How can I increase the reliability of the alarm ringing?

+The more time the app spends in the background, the higher the chance the OS might stop it from running due to memory or battery optimizations.
+Here's how you can optimize:

+- **Regular App Usage**: Encourage users to open the app at least once a day.
+- **Leverage Background Modes**: Engage in activities like weather API calls that keep the app active in the background.
+- **User Settings**: Educate users to refrain from using 'Do Not Disturb' (DnD) and 'Low Power Mode' when they're expecting the alarm to ring.

 ## ⚙️ Under the hood